 It’s quite simple, really.
 Come here with a large one.

-I harbored several unrealistic fantasies about island life before moving to the VI.
+I harbored several unrealistic fantasies about island life before moving to my rock.
 Otherwise I surely wouldn’t have made the wholly illogical leap.
 But these dreamy desires were tempered by warnings about the high risk of failure and despair from my already-on-island kin, for whom the fantasy of living in paradise had long worn off.